 It causes inflammation and blockages in the small and medium-sized blood vessels in the arms and legs.
 These changes deprive tissue of the oxygen and nutrients it needs.

-Most people who have Buerger’s disease smoke or use tobacco.
+Most people who have Buerger’s disease are those who use any form of tobacco, including:

 If left untreated, advanced Buerger’s disease can lead to gangrene — or tissue death — of your fingers or toes.